annachiaramoia/annachiaramoia/README.md

 ## Hi there, I'm Annachiara! 👋

 I'm a MSc student in **Bioinformatics for Computational Genomics** at @PoliMi and @UniMi🧬.
-I am currently based in Denmark for an exchange semester at @KU.
+I am currently based in Copenaghen for an exchange semester at @KU.

-### 🔬Research Interest:
+### 🔬Research Interests:

 - 🔭**Medical Image Analysis**
 - 🧪**Multi-Omics Integration**